dasmithii/imp/README.txt

     Exceptions are thrown when code attempts to access fields and methods that do not exist.
 For example:

-      >  (def myObject (#:~))         # Create new object.
+      >  (def myObject [])         # Create new object.
       >  (myObject:nonExistentMethod) # Error!

     Methods are defined and called as follows:

-      >  (def myObject (#:~))
+      >  (def myObject [greeting 'Hi,'])
-      >  (def myObject:greeting 'Hi,')
       >  (def myObject:greet {
             (io:writeLine self:greeting (@:get 0) '!')
          })
       >  (myObject:greet)

-    The 'self' variable is injected into block scope.
+    The 'self' variable is injected into scope.
 Likewise is the '@' arguments variable, an array of arbitrary length.

     The symbols '#' and '~' stand for "base object" and "clone", respectively.
-The former contains all sorts of functions
-    built in to the Imp interpreter.
+The former contains all sorts of functions built in to the Imp interpreter.
 And the latter is a primitive operation in prototype-oriented programming.
-You
-    will see it often.
+    You will see it often.

     A select few symbols are used to represent common operations.
-Besides '#' and '~', there is '$', for example, which can be read as "value".
-It is short for 'copy'.
-And because all Imp objects are reference objects, (obj:$) is often necessary.
+Besides '#' and '~', there is '$', for example, which can be read as "value" or "copy", and because all Imp objects are reference types, (obj:$) is often necessary.

-                 Special and Internal Slots

-    Where many languages have reserved keywords, imp has a reserved keyword space, which comes in two parts.

-    Anything prefixed with a single underscore is considered 'special' and should be handled with care.
-The _collect method, for example, is activated upon garbage collection of the specific object. _mark is activated during the mark phase of mark & sweep garbage collection.
-Then their is _each and _begin and others.
-The interpreter and standard library have the power to access and activate these special slots, so don't make slots special unless you intend on capitalizing on something like a foreach loop, iterators, or activat-able objects.

-    Double underscore prefixes are indicative of internal slots which, in function, are no different than special slots.
-However their is a key difference: internal slots store internal data, rather than objects.
-Accordingly, one cannot access them from within the Imp interpreter.
-Only C functions can access them.
-Regardless of access, though, all slot names of an object can be listed as follows:

-      >  (io:writeLine (someObject:slotNames))

-Object Activation

-    The process of object activation, whether in a function call or macro expansion, is as follows:

-      1. If object has an '_activate' field, that field is executed as a method on its parent object.

-      2. If object has an '__activate' (double underscore) internal field, it is assumed that this field points to a C function, which is executed with the arguments: (1) runtime, (2) context, (3) calling object, (4) argc, and (5) argv.

-      3. An error is thrown.
-Object cannot be activated.

 Installation

     Note: Windows is not supported.
+Linux probably isn't either.
+I've only tested on my Mac thus far.

     1. Clone this repository.
     2. Enter root directory.